 Looking at just uphill performance, the Mtn Lab is nothing special.
 This says more about the state of modern AT ski boots than it does the Mtn Lab.
-As compared to the broad range of products we tested for 2018, the Mtn Lab sits squarely in the middle, in terms of uphill performance.
-The cuff range of motion, measured in our repeatable, standardized fashion (as outlined in our How We Tested AT Ski Boots article), sits almost exactly in the middle.
-The friction and resistance within that range is fairly average also.
-It doesn't tour as freely as the Top Pick for speed touring Scarpa Alien RS, but it is way better on the uphill than the other Top Pick optimized for downhill performance Lange XT FreeTour 130.
-It is fairly similar to the touring mode of the Scott Cosmos III or the Fischer Transalp Vacuum TS.
+As compared to the broad range of products we tested, the Mtn Lab sits just below the middle, in terms of uphill performance.
+The cuff range of motion, measured in our repeatable, standardized fashion, sits almost exactly in the middle.
+The friction and resistance within that range are fairly average also.
+It doesn't tour as freely as some, but it is way better on the uphill than the Top Pick optimized for downhill performance.
 Just five years ago, this sort of cuff range and uphill performance would have led the field.
 Now we expect this sort of touring compromise only from the best downhill performing boots.

 Like with uphill performance, the weight of the Mtn Lab is nothing special.
-Again, 5 years ago 7 pounds (which is what the Salomon weighs, roughly) was the benchmark for all-around AT ski boots.
-And those boots 5 years ago didn't tour nor ski as well as the Salomon.
-We have boots in our test that are heavier, but only three of them ski better than the Mtn Lab.
+Again, five years ago, seven pounds (which is what the Salomon weighs, roughly) was the benchmark for all-around AT ski boots.
+And those boots five years ago didn't tour or ski as well as the Salomon.
+We have boots in our test that are heavier, and they generally ski better.

-Lightweight boots can use materials and construction that makes them stiff all around, but getting a "progressive" forward flex is trickier.
-Traditionally, two-piece, overlap constructed boots like the Lange XT FreeTour 130 and Tecnica Zero G Guide offer the smoothest progressive forward flex.
+Lightweight boots can use materials and construction that make them stiff all around, but getting a "progressive" forward flex is trickier.
+Traditionally, two-piece, overlap constructed boots offer the smoothest progressive forward flex.
 The issue is that overlap boots are heavier and tougher to tour in, all else equal, than tongue boots.
 The Mtn Lab is a tongue boot for touring comfort and light weight.
-It is also the best flexing tongue boot we've ever used.
+It is also among the best flexing tongue boots we've ever used.
 If one were to put it on "blind", that user might have a difficult time telling it wasn't an overlap boot.
-The aft and rearward flex is supportive and the close fit makes the whole Mtn Lab boot super responsive.
-In this weight class, only the overlap constructed Atomic Hawx exceeds the Mtn Lab in downhill performance.
+The aft and rearward flex are supportive, and the close fit makes the whole Mtn Lab boot super responsive.
+In this weight class, only the overlap constructed products exceed the Mtn Lab in downhill performance.

 Comfort and Fit

 The Mtn Lab is the narrowest boot in our test.
-Straight out of the box it is unlikely to fit a large percentage of the population.
-The last is narrow side to side, and has an overall volume that is pretty small too.
-The Tecnica and Arc'teryx Procline Carbon Lite are similarly low volume, but not quite as much as the Mtn Lab.
-This boot will appeal to the downhill skiing technician.
+Straight out of the box, it is unlikely to fit a large percentage of the population.
+The last is narrow side to side and has an overall volume that is pretty small too.
+This boot will appeal to the downhill skiing technician with narrow feet.